-Methodology | 37 tech
+Methodology | 35 tech

 In our program, learning is not a linear process, but rather a spiral (learn, unlearn, forget, and re-learn).
 Therefore, we combine each of these elements concentrically.
-With this methodology we have trained more than 650,000 university graduates with unprecedented success in fields as diverse as biochemistry, genetics, surgery, international law, management skills, sports science, philosophy, law, engineering, journalism, history, markets, and financial instruments.
+This methodology has trained more than 650,000 university graduates with unprecedented success in fields as diverse as biochemistry, genetics, surgery, international law, management skills, sports science, philosophy, law, engineering, journalism, history, and financial markets and instruments.
 All this in a highly demanding environment, where the students have a strong socio-economic profile and an average age of 43.5 years.